 The sale of Kroger’s convenience store business is completed

 Just two months after first announcing this deal, Kroger completed the $2.15 billion sales of its C-store business to European operator EG Group.

 The deal, which closed in April 2018, included 762 convenience stores across 18 states.
 The C-stores operated under a variety of names, including the Turkey Hill, Loaf ‘N Jug, Kwik Shop, Tom Thumb and Quik Stop.

 Kroger will reportedly use the proceeds from the sale for debt reduction and to repurchase its own shares in the stock market.

 Kroger is pulling out of one major market completely

 The supermarket chain has had to wave the white flag of surrender in the Raleigh-Durham area of North Carolina because of too much competition!

-According to the latest reports, all remaining Kroger stores will close August 11.
+According to the latest reports, all remaining Kroger stores closed on August 11.